 During divorce proceedings, all property is divided into one of two categories: marital property and separate property.
 Even though both spouses may be listed on the title, it is possible for a property to still be awarded to only one spouse as part of the equitable distribution of their assets.
 Likewise, property held by a single spouse can be considered marital property depending on the source of funds used to acquire and invest in it.

-With these and other relevant nuances in the distribution of assets, it is best to discuss different types of property in Marietta which may be subject to division upon the dissolution of your marriage.
+With these and other relevant nuances in the distribution of assets, it is best to discuss different types of property in Marietta which may be subject to division upon the dissolution of your marriage with a local legal advocate.
 A seasoned attorney from our firm can help you identify and value properties so you know what to expect during your divorce case.

 Whether property is held jointly is a distinct issue from whether it is considered separate or marital property.
 Property in Georgia is considered jointly-titled when its deed and title are drawn up in the name of two or more persons.